So honey vs sugar: which is the best?

 about the nutritional values of honey, so if you want to skip the detail, then take a look at that link.

-There’s also a basic breakdown looking at the calories in honey, and you’ll find that here.
+There’s also a thorough breakdown looking at the calories and carbohydrate in honey compared with sugar, maple syrup and corn syrup, and you’ll find that here.

 After doing my research, I compiled my findings in tables.

 When you look at the values for honey, some of them are a tiny fraction different from those found elsewhere on my site.
 This is because honey is a natural product, and so there are slight variations, depending on, for example, where the bees have been foraging, the variety of flowers and blossoms they have been able to visit, and the different properties of those blossoms.
 During my research, I have used several data sources, depending on the information I wanted to share, and those sources of information were obviously based on different batches of honey.
 However, the differences are very minor overall.

 Now, before we compare honey vs sugar….A couple of quick important notes!

 You may read about the nutrition in honey, and think the values look impressive, but I felt it was also important to express these values as a ‘Percentage of the ideal Daily Value’ (% DV) based on a typical daily calorie intake of 2000.
 I think this is the best way to put honey in perspective, so that we can really see where honey holds its value in our diet.
 However, this is not the whole story where honey is concerned.
 For example, if you want to know whether honey is better than sugar, there are broader questions you could ask about the wider use of honey.

 For one thing, honey contains specific anti-bacterial properties and has been found to assist in controlling MRSA in hospitals, and this information is not covered on this particular page, but you can read a little more about this on my page Is Honey Good For You?.